 The eventing European Championships take place every two years at a different European host country and are run at CCI4*-L level.

-The next European Championships are being held at Luhmühlen in Germany (dates 29 August to 1 September 2019).
+The 2019 European Championships were held at Luhmühlen in Germany (dates 29 August to 1 September 2019)

 BRITISH EVENTING SELECTION POLICY - 2019 FEI European Championships

 Six riders represent each nation with four on the team.
 In the team, the best three scores count towards the team score to decide the placings.
 The individual and team winners are the combination and team with the lowest penalty score at the end of the competition.

 Dressage takes place over two days and all riders complete a predetermined test of movements in front of three judges.
 The judges award marks out of 10 and, after combining the scores to give an overall percentage score, the score is then converted into penalty points (the higher the percentage, the lower the penalty score).

 Competitors then take on the cross country and any penalties picked up from this phase are added to their dressage score.
 Penalties are incurred during this phase for a refusal, run-out or for exceeding the time allowed.
 Falls of horse or rider result in elimination.

 Show jumping is the final phase and penalties are awarded for knocking down an obstacle, a refusal at a fence or exceeding the optimum time.
 Riders can be eliminated for a second refusal or a fall.
 The penalties are then added to the combined dressage and cross country score and the individual winner is the combination with the lowest number of penalty points.
 In the team event, the three best placed team riders' scores are added together to calculate the overall result.